Defending Family Honor

-When Jackson moved to Nashville he met the already married Rachel Donelson.
-Rachel, and subsequently Andrew, visited Natchez with friends after which the two of them returned married in 1791.
+When Jackson moved to Nashville he met the already married Rachel Donelson Robards.
+Believing her first husband had divorced her, Rachel, and subsequently Andrew, visited Natchez with friends after which the two of them returned married in 1791.

 Rachel and Andrew’s relationship was full of passion.
 Despite their tendency to spend time together quietly at home, relaxing in the garden and enjoying family, their marriage sparked mystery and would be a source of controversy throughout Jackson’s political career.